 - These illustrations can either be integrated into a participant’s pension benefit statement required under section 105 of ERISA or may be contained in a separate disclosure.

 - To assist plan administrators, the IFR provides model language which administrators may use to explain to participants what the lifetime income illustrations mean and the assumptions used to calculate the illustrations.
 By using the model language (or substantially similar language), plan administrators will receive liability protection.

-The U.S. Department of Labor (DOL) issued an Interim Final Rule (IFR) on August 18, 2020, implementing Section 203 of the SECURE Act, which requires that plan administrators of covered defined contribution plans provide participants with two lifetime income illustrations (LII) of their account balance at least once per year.
+The U.S. Department of Labor (DOL) issued an Interim Final Rule (IFR) on August 18, 2020, implementing Section 203 of the SECURE Act, which requires that plan administrators of ERISA-covered defined contribution plans provide participants with two lifetime income illustrations (LII) of their account balance at least once per year.
 As part of the IFR, the DOL also published a Fact Sheet.